Hi, I'm Annette Martin (she/her)

 Grief and Loss: miscarriage, pregnancy loss, still birth & infant loss.

 I am a Registered Social Worker with the Ontario College of Social Workers and Social Service Workers and a member of the Ontario Association of Social Workers.
-I completed my Master of Social work at Wilfrid Laurier University.
-I have received training through Canadian Perinatal Mental Health Trainings and using various modalities, I work from a client-centered, systems approach, strengths based, connection and relational focused, intersectional, anti-oppressive feminist and trauma-informed lens.
+I completed my Master of Social Work at Wilfrid Laurier University.
+I have received training and certification through Canadian Perinatal Mental Health Trainings and using various modalities, I work from a client-centered, systems approach, strengths based, connection and relational focused, intersectional, anti-oppressive feminist and trauma-informed lens.

 I have worked in the field of mental health for over 10 years.
 Some of my previous work has included supporting parents and children who have experienced domestic violence and other forms of trauma.
 More recently, I have worked in the area of infant and early childhood mental health.
 It was through this work that I solidified my interest in working directly with parents in order to support both parent and child to thrive.
 I come to this work with my own lived experience of becoming a parent and experiencing loss.
 Furthermore, I identify as queer and recognize the added barrier and isolation that many individuals and families from the 2SLGBTQIA+ community face and the need for supports to feel inclusive of their identities and experiences.